What is the purpose of TIMSS?

-- As a recognition of the additional organisation which may have to be done by the School Co-ordinator, schools will receive one day of teacher supply cover.
+- As a recognition of the additional organisation which may have to be done by the School Co-ordinator, schools received one day of teacher supply cover.

-- Schools will also receive a report with information collected from the pupil questionnaire, for instance, on attitudes to mathematics.
-This will include comparative national information, which schools reported that they find this useful for self-evaluation.
+- Schools are also receiving a report with information collected from the pupil questionnaire, for instance, on attitudes to mathematics.
+This includes comparative national information, which schools reported that they find this useful for self-evaluation.

-Pupils will be asked to complete one paper-based booklet containing mathematics and science questions, there will be no need for any special preparation or studying.
-Following the assessment, pupils will be asked to complete a questionnaire containing questions on their background, attitudes towards school and experiences.
-The whole session will last around two and a half hours.
+Pupils were asked to complete one paper-based booklet containing mathematics and science questions, with no need for any special preparation or studying.
+Following the assessment, pupils were asked to complete a questionnaire containing questions on their background, attitudes towards school and experiences.

-TIMSS is being delivered in Northern Ireland by the National Foundation for Educational Research (NFER) on behalf of the Department of Education.
+TIMSS was delivered in Northern Ireland by the National Foundation for Educational Research (NFER) on behalf of the Department of Education.
 NFER also delivered the 2011 and 2015 TIMSS cycles in Northern Ireland.

 The study is coordinated internationally by the International Association for the Evaluation of Educational Achievement (IEA).

 NFER take data protection very seriously and comply with the Data Protection Act 2018.
 Any personal information NFER collect will be held securely.
-The Department of Education will receive the names of the schools and pupils that have been selected to take part in TIMSS to help with recruitment and the administration of the study.
-However, they will not receive the feedback that is provided to schools after the study, nor any school or pupil response data that allows individual school’s or participant’s responses to be identified.
-The information collected is used to compare how well pupils learn mathematics and science around the world.
+The Department of Education receive the names of the schools and pupils selected to take part in TIMSS to help with recruitment and the administration of the study.
+However, they do not receive the feedback that is provided to schools after the study, nor any school or pupil response data that allows individual school’s or participant’s responses to be identified.
+The information collected has been used to compare how well pupils learn mathematics and science around the world.
 No school, teacher or pupil is named or can be identified in any of the reports or any information which is published.